Theory: Initial Conditions

 Molecular SFA-SPA/SFA-SPANE/ADK

-The atomic SFA theory and its adiabatic versions mentioned in the previous sections can be generalized naturally to molecular cases [Muth_2000] [Tong_2002] [Kjeldsen_2004] [Kjeldsen_2005].
-Under the Born-Oppenheimer and the single-active-electron (SAE) approximation, the strong-field ionization of the molecules can be modeled as the interaction of the laser field and the ionizing orbital [often the highest occupied molecular orbital (HOMO)] $\psi_0(\rr)$ within the effective potential of the parent ion.
+The atomic SFA theory and its adiabatic variants discussed in the previous sections can be systematically extended to molecular systems [Muth_2000] [Tong_2002] [Kjeldsen_2004] [Kjeldsen_2005].
+Under the Born-Oppenheimer approximation and the single-active-electron (SAE) approximation, the strong-field ionization of molecules can be modeled as the interaction between the laser field and the ionizing orbital [often the highest occupied molecular orbital (HOMO)] $\psi_0(\rr)$ within the effective potential of the parent ion.

-To generalize the atomic SFA to the molecular SFA (MO-SFA), we start from the transition amplitude in Eq.
+To generalize the atomic SFA to the molecular SFA (MO-SFA), we start from the transition amplitude given by Eq.
 (11).
 In the molecular frame (MF), the asymptotic wavefunction can be expanded into spherical harmonics:

 \[\begin{equation} \psi_0^{\rm{MF}}(\rr) \sim \sum_{l,m} 2 C_{lm} \kappa^{3/2} (\kappa r)^{n^*-1} \ee^{-\kappa r} Y_{lm}(\hat{\rr}), \end{equation}\]